borenstein-lab/MUSiCC/README.rst

 MUSiCC API via python script
 ============================
 MUSiCC can also be used directly inside a python script.
 Passing variables and flags to the MUSiCC script is done by creating a dictionary and passing it to the function *MUSiCC.correct*, as shown below.
-The same options as in the command-line interface apply.

 Usage:
 ------